xfi0/Aether-Mini-Pad-Temp/README.md

-# ii's Stupid Template
+# Aether Menu Template (Unofficial Port)
-ii's Stupid Template is a mod menu template for Gorilla Tag with custom categories and the maximum amount of customization possible.
-This template is meant for more advanced users, so if you're a new menu creator, this could be difficult for you.

-## Do I need permission to use this?
-No, this template is free and public for anyone to use.
-You are welcome to utilize it for your projects, modify it to suit your needs, and share it with others.
-We believe in a collaborative and open community where resources are accessible to all.

----

-# Installation

-- Download the source code from [here](https://github.com/iiDk-the-actual/iis.Stupid.Template/releases/latest)
-- Change your `<GamePath>` (Gorilla Tag directory) in `Directory.Build.props` if required
+This is an unofficial port of the popular [Aether Template](https://github.com/zyroyz/AetherMiniPadTemp) for bepinex
+**Disclaimer:** I am not affiliated with zyroyz or the original Aether Template.

+## Features
-- Change the menu name in `PluginInfo.cs`
+- Easy-to-customize menu template
+- Clean UI
+- Sexy
+- Femboy

+## Installation

+1. Download the latest release:  [Release V1.0](https://github.com/xfi0/Aether-Mini-Pad-Temp/releases/download/Release-V1.0/AetherMiniPadTemp-main.rar)

-- Edit the menu visuals in `Menu/Settings.cs`
+2. Rename the project in `PluginInfo.cs`

+3. Customize your menu:
-- Add buttons in `Menu/Buttons.cs`
+   - Add buttons in `Buttons.cs`
-- Build with `Ctrl` + `Shift` + `B`, it will get put in your plugins folder automatically
+   - Add sections as needed

+4. Build the project (`Ctrl + B` in Visual Studio)